-User experience (UX) is integral to the success of a company or brand.
+User experience (UX) is integral to the success of a company or brand and creating a UX strategy is a top priority in today's digital landscape.
 Your customer’s experience on your website, via your mobile app, etc. goes beyond just their ability to find the items for which they’re searching.

 It’s also about their feelings.
 How does the experience that your UX team is delivering make your customers feel?
 Do they love your products?
 Are they satisfied or frustrated by your checkout process?